-The Board does not establish a nomination committee at present.
-The appointment of new director(s) is therefore a matter for consideration and decision by the full Board.
+The Board's nomination committee will start running on 1 April 2012.
+Before that, the appointment of new director(s) was a matter for consideration and decision by the full Board.
 The Board considers that the new director(s) is expected to have expertise in relevant area to make contribution to the Company and to have sufficient time to participate in the decision making process of the Company.
 Under the Company's articles of association, one third of the directors for the time being (or if their number is not a multiple of three, then the number nearest to but not greater than one third) will retire from office by rotation at each annual general meeting in accordance with the provisions of the articles of association.